Plott Hound

 Barking

-Plott Hounds can be loud, especially if they are bored or have seen an animal they would like to chase.
+Plott Hounds can be loud, especially if they are bored or have seen an animal they want to chase.
 They are known to have a loud, ringing bark.
-Through the centuries, when Plott Hounds were primarily tracking and hunting dogs, this bark was used to let the hunter know the dog is on the trail of or has treed his prey.
+Through the centuries, when Plott Hounds were primarily tracking and hunting dogs, this bark was used to let the hunter know the dog was on the trail of or has treed his prey.

 Behavior

-Plott Hounds go along well with other pets if they are brought up with them.
+Plott Hounds go along well with other pets if brought up with them.
 Sometimes there may be tensions between a Plott Hound and a dog of the same sex.

 Plott Hound and cats

-This dog can get along just fine with a cat if they raised with them.
+This dog can get along just fine with a cat if they are raised with them.

 Health issues